Audit Integrity and Job Protection Act: Background

-Provisions/Elements of the bill
+Provisions and elements of the bill

 This summary is based largely on the summary provided by the Congressional Research Service, a public domain source.

 The Audit Integrity and Job Protection Act would amend the Sarbanes-Oxley Act of 2002 (SOX) to deny the Public Company Accounting Oversight Board any authority to require that audits conducted for a particular issuer of securities in accordance with SOX standards be conducted by specific auditors, or that such audits be conducted for an issuer by different auditors on a rotating basis.

-Congressional Budget office report
+Congressional Budget Office report

 H.R.
 1564 would prohibit the Public Company Accounting Oversight Board (PCAOB) from requiring public companies to use a specific auditor or to use different auditors on a rotating basis.
 The bill also would require the Government Accountability Office (GAO) to update a report completed in 2003 that reviewed the potential effects of mandatory rotation for auditing firms.

 Based on information from the PCAOB, the Congressional Budget Office (CBO) estimates that enacting H.R.
 1564 would not affect direct spending or revenues; therefore, pay-as-you-go procedures do not apply.
 The PCAOB has no immediate plans to issue a ruling specifying how public companies should choose a financial auditor; therefore, the prohibition in H.R.
 1564 would not change its workload.
 Based on information about similar reporting efforts, CBO estimates that implementing H.R.
 1564 would have a discretionary cost of about $1 million for the GAO to complete the required study and report.

 H.R.
 1564 contains no intergovernmental or private-sector mandates as defined in the Unfunded Mandates Reform Act and would not affect the budgets of state, local, or tribal governments.